Open-Agriculture/AgIsoStack-plus-plus/sphinx/source/Tutorials/The ISOBUS Hello World.rst

 Before you can communicate on the CAN bus, you need to come up with a `NAME <https://delgrossoengineering.com/isobus-docs/classisobus_1_1NAME.html>`_.

-A NAME is what uniquely identifes your device on the bus.
+A NAME is what uniquely identifies your device on the bus.

 Check out the :doc:`concepts section <../Concepts>`, if you need to brush up on NAMEs.

 Let's create a `NAME <https://delgrossoengineering.com/isobus-docs/classisobus_1_1NAME.html>`_ in our program.

-NOTE: Eveything that is part of the stack is in the namespace `"isobus" <https://delgrossoengineering.com/isobus-docs/namespaceisobus.html>`_!
+NOTE: Everything that is part of the stack is in the namespace `"isobus" <https://delgrossoengineering.com/isobus-docs/namespaceisobus.html>`_!

 .. code-block:: c++